Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

 ### User Stories :scroll:

 • As a user, I want to be able to acess weather data on my mobile so I can check the weather whislt on the go.
-• As a user, I want to be able to check the hourly weather for the current days weather.

 • As a user, I want to be able to input my own location into an input field in order to get weather data for any desired location.

 • As a user, I want to be able to successfully submit my input in order to retrieve weather data for my input.

 • As a user, I want some sort of feedback to let me know my search request was processed.

 • As a user, I want to be able to use my device's location in order to get weather data without needing to type in my location.

 • As a user, I want to be able to view the results of my successful search so that I can know the weather.

 • As a user, I want to view the future weather for my searched location so that I know what the weather will be like for the rest of the week.

 ### Design :art:

 The main goal was to make an intuitive UX, so that the user is not confused when visiting the Website.
 To achieve this, I created a simple, succinct, one-page web application.
 Once the page has loaded the user sees a searchbar with place holder text, that tells them to enter a location.
-There is also a set of instructions below the text to insure the user understands the button functions.

 The users desired results needed to be obtained with ease.
 This was achieved by using a 'Current Location' button, so they can get search results within one click, limiting the number of user actions to generate weather data.